 Through clinical trials, the following can be achieved:

-- Patients gain faster access to new, promising treatment methods;
+- Patients gain faster access to new, promising treatment methods or medication;

 - It sometimes emerges from a trial that a specific treatment that appeared promising is either not effective or unnecessary;

-- The study results can result in determination of a new treatment standard for a specific form of cancer;
+- The study results can result in determination of a new treatment standard for a specific form of disease;

-- A trial is a first step in making fundamental research (= research into the occurrence of cancer and possibilities for treating cancer) available for clinical practice;
+- A trial is a first step in making fundamental research (= research into the occurrence of a disease and possibilities for treatment) available for clinical practice;

 - The results of a trial eventually lead to good practical medicine.